-Elisabeth Tyzo-DePaulis is in her ninth year as an assistant coach for the University of Michigan cheer team.
-She was part of the coaching staff that helped guide U-M to the 2013 National Cheerleaders Association national championship.
+Elisabeth Tyzo-DePaulis is in her 10th year as an assistant coach for the University of Michigan cheer team.
+She was part of the coaching staff that helped guide U-M to back-to-back National Cheerleaders Association national championships in 2013 and 2014.
 Included among her other coaching achievements are several top-five finishes at NCA Nationals.

 Tyzo-DePaulis is American Association of Cheerleading Coaches and Advisors (AACCA) safety and CPR/First Aid certified, as well as credentialed through United States All Star Federation (USASF).
 She is a Michigan High School Athletic Association safety judge and has judged regional and state competitions throughout Michigan.